GalMunGral/galmungal.github.io/theoretical-minimum.md

 Turing machine (or any model of computation for that matter) abstracts away the physical implementations: the view of space as discrete cells and time as sequence of steps is a logical rather than physical one.
 This is what lies the heart of mathematical modeling:  **Abstration**, the art of disregarding nonessential details thereby hiding underlying complexity and extracting a simplified, logical view.
 It turns out abstration plays an essential role in software engineering as well.

 ## High-level Programming Languages

 At the machine/assembly language level, a program must be written in a specific instruction set and therefore will not run on others CPU architectures.
-To write portable code, computer scientists came up with the concept of high-level languages, using which programmer only need to write out the high-level algorithms, and a program called **compiler** (one for each CPU architecture) will take care of translating that to hardware-specific machine code.
+To write portable code, computer scientists came up with the concept of high-level languages, using which programmer only need to write out the high-level algorithms in human-readable text, and a program called **compiler** (one for each CPU architecture) will take care of translating that to hardware-specific machine code.
 In other words, the complexity of CPU archtectures, which is nonessential algorithmically, is abstracted away from the programmer, who can now simply focus on the program logic.
-Another mechanism to provide the abstraction over processor hardware is **interpretation** instead of compilation. programs that accept program text in a high-level language and comile/execute it

 Regardless of language, under the imperative paradigm you use branching (`if-elseif-else`, `switch-case`) and looping (`for`, `while`,`do-while`) control sturctures to direct execution flow - essentially giving a textual description of a 'flowchart' for your program, the rest are simply language-specific conventions.
 We will introduce the most popular programming languages, as indicated by the TIOBE index, using their respective implementations of a binary search algorithm.
 As you will see, their syntax are very similar and even identical in some cases.
 ### Statically-typed Compiled Languages